coq/coq/doc/sphinx/language/core/coinductive.rst

    Axiom Stream_eta : forall s: Stream, s = Seq (hd s) (tl s).

-More generally, as in the case of positive coinductive types, it is consistent to further identify extensional equality of coinductive types with propositional
+More generally, as in the case of positive co-inductive types, it is consistent to further identify extensional equality of co-inductive types with propositional
 equality:

 .. coqtop:: all